chongshenng/pyconde2025/README.md

 > [!NOTE]
 > This section explains how you can run a Flower app on a remote server as an _authenticated user_.
 To access the server and try it out, please register a Flower account by going to [flower.ai](https://flower.ai/), click on the yellow "Sign Up" button on the top right corner of the webpage, and complete the sign up process.

 For this tutorial, we've setup a temporary SuperLink which you can connect to, which is at `pyconde25.flower.ai`.
 You can also try to create and run other templates from `flwr new`.
 The list of supported templates that have been preinstalled in this SuperLink is:  PyTorch, TensorFlow, sklearn, JAX, and NumPy.
-To use the remote SuperLink, add a new table called `[tool.flwr.federations.pyconde25]` to your `pyproject.toml`:
+To use the remote SuperLink, add a new federation table called `[tool.flwr.federations.pyconde25]` to your `pyproject.toml`:

 ```toml
 [tool.flwr.federations.pyconde25]